bentasker/gadgetbridge_to_influxdb/README.md

 # Gadgetbridge to InfluxDB

-This script was originally written to fetch a [Gadgetbridge](https://www.gadgetbridge.org/) database export from a WebDAV server (in my case, [Nextcloud](https://nextcloud.com/)) and then query it to extract stats from Huami devices such as the Amznfit Bip.
+This script fetches a [Gadgetbridge](https://www.gadgetbridge.org/) database export from a WebDAV server (in my case, [Nextcloud](https://nextcloud.com/)) and then queries it to extract stats from Huami devices such as the Amazfit Bip so that they can be written onwards into [InfluxDB](https://github.com/influxdata/influxdb).

-Original design and build notes are in [MISC#34](https://projects.bentasker.co.uk/gils_projects/issue/jira-projects/MISC/34.html), however when first written it turned out that the Bip 3 was not Gadgetbridge compatible, so I had to [take another route](https://www.bentasker.co.uk/posts/blog/software-development/extracting-data-from-zepp-app-for-local-storage-in-influxdb.html).
-However, it has since [become possible](https://projects.bentasker.co.uk/gils_projects/issue/jira-projects/MISC/34.html#comment5397) to use the Bip with Gadgetbridge.
+Original design and build notes are in [MISC#34](https://projects.bentasker.co.uk/gils_projects/issue/jira-projects/MISC/34.html), the project [initially had to be abandoned](https://www.bentasker.co.uk/posts/blog/software-development/extracting-data-from-zepp-app-for-local-storage-in-influxdb.html#gadgetbridge_implementation) because it was found that the Bip3 didn't work with Gadgetbridge.
+However, that has [since changed](https://projects.bentasker.co.uk/gils_projects/issue/jira-projects/MISC/34.html#comment5397).

 ----

 ### GadgetBridge configuration

-See [this comment](https://projects.bentasker.co.uk/gils_projects/issue/jira-projects/MISC/34.html#comment5064) for details on how to configure Gadgetbridge to periodically export its database.
+Gadgetbridge needs to be configured to periodically export its database to a WebDAV target.
+An example can be [found here](https://www.bentasker.co.uk/posts/blog/software-development/linking-a-bip3-smartwatch-with-gadgetbridge-to-write-stats-to-influxdb.html#phone_config) of doing that using Nextcloud.

 ----